simondev65/Cribl_Search_windows_OS/README.md

 **Other sources**

-If you collect other sources such as *Windows Update Log*, we recommend you set a field dataType=WindowsUpdateLog for this source (you can do so in Cribl Edge or Stream) and send these logs in the win event log dataset.
-Adjust the Windows_Update_Log macro accrodingly.
+If you collect other sources such as *Windows Update Log*, we recommend you set a field dataType=WindowsUpdateLog for this source (you can do so in Cribl Edge or Stream) and send these logs in the Windows Event log dataset.
+Adjust the Windows_Update_Log macro accordingly.

 ## Upgrades